Alpha-Blend-Interactive/docs/docs/official/legal/tos.md

 §5.3 You are not allowed to steal other peoples creations this includes but is not limited to "ripping content" from any game or website including ChilloutVR.

-§5.3.1 You may never extract other peoples belongings from our games and networks.
-This includes but is not limited to audio files, assets, avatar and world bundles, textures and more.
+§5.3.1 You may never extract other people's belongings from our games and networks.
+This includes but is not limited to audio files, assets, platform content bundles, textures and more.

 §5.4 By uploading content you certify that you have the full rights to use the content on our platform.